onbloc/gnoland-tutorials/introduction-to-gnoland/what-is-gnoland/concepts.md

 ## Realm

-A realm refers to a specific instance of a smart contract that can be written in the Gnolang programming language.&#x20;
+A realm refers to a specific instance of a smart contract that can be written in the Gnolang programming language.

 Each realm has the capability to publicly export the function `Render(path string) string`, which performs rendering when passed a valid markdown as a parameter for the specified `path`.
 This feature allows for increased ease of use and interactivity when working with realms.